Georgian Museum of Fine Arts: History

 Dr. George (Gia) Jokhtaberidze and Manana Shevardnadze started collecting art in the 1990s.
 After successful entrepreneurial endeavors, Jokhtaberidze started buying art for personal interests.
 During one of the shopping visits, the gallery was about to ship art to a foreign country for very low prices.
 Jokhtaberidze eventually realized that if art was scattered around the world without proper collection, documentation and exhibition, it would be lost forever.
 Since most of the art was created during the Soviet Union and the Iron Curtain, the art was not yet well-known.
 Jokhtaberidze aimed to collect, restore and preserve Georgian art.
 In the beginning, the mission did not include the idea to build a completely new museum building, the idea was to collect and donate all the art to state museums.
 However, due to the collapse of the USSR and subsequent economic and civil turmoil, the state museums were left in dire situation and were unable to accept all the art.

 After collecting art for over 23 years and leading the largest telecommunication company in Georgia, Jokhtaberidze saw an opportunity to buy real estate right in front of the building of Parliament of Georgia.
 He then commissioned the construction of a complex of buildings that would become the Georgian Museum of Fine Arts and the Art House.

+Exhibitions

+To mark its fifth anniversary, in October 2023 the museum hosted its first major temporary exhibition, Banksy: Birth of an Icon, dedicated to the British street artist Banksy.
+The exhibition was curated by Steve Lazarides, Banksy's former photographer and manager during their nearly twelve-year collaboration that began in 1997.
+Spread across seven rooms, it presented Banksy originals in media including sculpture and canvas alongside previously unseen documentary photographs and film footage taken by Lazarides.
+One room, curated by Elene Kapanadze, featured works by contemporary Tbilisi street artists, including Gagosha, Mishiko Sulakauri, Semichka, Koska and Sick'n Tired.
+The exhibition ran for approximately four months.